Kim Jong Nam had antidote to VX nerve agent on him at time of murder

 "Individuals should not rely solely upon antidotes ... to provide complete protection from chemical nerve agents," the company warns.
 "Decontamination of the poisoned individual should occur as soon as possible."

-In the US, atropine is available only on prescription, and sale is restricted to medical professionals or distributors.
+In the US, atropine is available only on prescription, and sale is restricted to medical professionals or distributors, but Wheate said the drugs are "fairly common (and) not difficult to get your hands on."

 Living in fear